 Whether you're interested in joining the ranks of the top-tier broadcasters, or you're looking to hang out online with a few close friends, setting up a live stream is easy enough for anyone to do.
 Follow along with the instructions ahead to learn how to stream games.

 The Fundamentals of Streaming

 Are you looking to join a community of people who love playing the same game?
 Looking for feedback on your in-game strategies to become a better player?
 Or perhaps you're hoping for some fame and a bit of fortune?
-Whatever the reason you want to start streaming, services like Twitch and Mixer welcome it, because your drive is what keeps online streaming bustling and active.
+Whatever the reason you want to start streaming, services like Twitch welcome it, because your drive is what keeps online streaming bustling and active.

 Just be sure to communicate with your followers, however small the number may be, about when you're planning to stream.
 Sticking to a schedule is an essential part of building an audience or keeping your friends engaged, and the best way of fostering that is with a bit of consistency.
 Choosing a specific time of day and day of the week also helps viewers know when to plan to tune in and hang out.
 Best of all, you can explicitly relay all of this in your profile, though it's up to you to hold yourself accountable.